ShavingSeagull/Star-Wars-Dice/README.md

 Presto!

+## Installing
+While the project can be loaded into Android Studio and the debug version installed that way, the production version APK file is also included in the [release](app/release) directory.
+The latest release can be located on the Git 'Release' tab, where the APK file is included on its own, for ease.

+Note, though the APK file is digitally signed, you will need to allow app installations from unknown locations on your device.
+Any average user of Android is likely familiar with that at this point; the setting for which can usually be found under the 'Security' section of your device.

 ## Licence & Copyright
 All original copyright of the Star Wars name is held by [LucasFilm](https://www.lucasfilm.com/) and, by extension, [Disney](https://www.disney.com/).
 Copyright of the Star Wars tabletop games and all dice imagery is held by [Fantasy Flight Games](https://www.fantasyflightgames.com/).
 This app is in no way affiliated